 We will be covering some of the key takeaways from the webinar in this blog.

 What is mindfulness?

 There is always a business cost associated with loss in productivity of the employees.
 According to a report by teamstage, companies lose out on substantial profit and 720 hours a year per person working.
 Mindfulness helps employees increase their focus, competence and effectiveness in life.
-Not just this, it also makes them feel a sense of enjoyment, pleasure, and happiness.
+It also helps them feel a sense of enjoyment, pleasure, and happiness.
 This creates a win-win situation for employers and employees.

 What are the main causes that lead to loss of productivity?